One way to save money when buying a home is by getting a mortgage online. You can compare the best rates from online mortgage companies.

 In addition, Reali uses Notarize to offer digital notary services.
 That can make the application process simpler by allowing you to use your webcam and microphone to sign documents.

 We had to go into our bank to sign notarized documents in front of our loan officer.

-At this time, Lenda only offers conventional home mortgages for your primary dwelling and investment properties.
+At this time, Reali only offers conventional home mortgages for your primary dwelling and investment properties.
 You’ll need to use another lender if you need an FHA loan.

-Another downside is that Lenda only serves a handful of U.S. states.
+Another downside is that Reali only serves a handful of U.S. states.